emlid/emlid-docs/docs/reach/rs2/sensefly-rtk.md

 ###Pairing with PC

-* Connect to your Reach RS2 using the ReachView App
+* Connect to your Reach RS2 using the ReachView 3 app

 ??? note "Steps for connecting via hotspot"